 2. Not Reviewing Your Marketing Plan

 Imagine you’re on a ship with only a compass to guide your direction.
 If you never check the compass, how will you know you’re on course to reach your destination?
-Your plan is your compass.
+Your marketing plan is your compass.
 It’s guiding you towards reaching your goals.

 Reviewing your plan will help you determine if your goals are attainable.
 Course corrections will need to be made when it looks like your plan is under or over performing.
 If you need help deciding the best steps to review your plan, read our blog about reviewing your plan successfully.

 3. Overthinking...
 Everything

 Do you consider yourself a chronic over-thinker?
 Don't worry; you're not alone.
 I am too.

 Your plan will rarely be perfect on the first go-around.
 Even having a marketing plan means you’re ahead of the game since 44% of small businesses don’t have one at all.
 Spending too much time focused on the small details of your plan will not offer many benefits.

 Not happy with the layout of your plan?
 It’s probably fine.
 You’ll improve the layout the more you use your plan.